New York 1-Day Fishing License: Cost, Rules, and How to Buy

 daily fishing permit prices

-The permit authorizes freshwater fishing in state waters and must be carried and shown to law enforcement or property owners on request.
+A 1-day permit costs $5.00 for New York residents and $10.00 for non-residents.
+It covers freshwater fishing in state waters and must be carried and shown on request.

-Keep this short-term option in mind when you need a temporary permit without a seasonal commitment.
+This short-term option works well when you need a temporary permit without a seasonal commitment.

 Daily Permit Price

-Buy online, by phone, or at authorized License Issuing Agents; note a $2 printing/mailing fee may apply if you order online or by phone and print at home.
+Buy online, by phone, or at an authorized License Issuing Agent.
+A $2 printing/mailing fee may apply if you order online or by phone and choose to have it mailed.
+Print at home to skip that charge.

 Who Pays What

-While fishing in New York, residents pay $5.00 for a 1-Day Fishing License and non-residents pay $10.00; the permit covers freshwater species for a single calendar day and is required for all anglers aged 16 and older.
-You’ll choose the appropriate license type based on residency; the 1-Day option meets short-term needs and aligns with state fishing regulations.
-Purchase is available online, by phone, or at License Issuing Agent locations.
-Keep proof of purchase while fishing and follow species, season, and limit rules.
+Residents pay $5.00 and non-residents pay $10.00.
+The permit covers freshwater species for one calendar day and is required for all anglers aged 16 and older.
+You can buy online, by phone, or at a License Issuing Agent.
+Carry proof of purchase while fishing and follow all species, season, and bag limit rules.

 Category Resident Non-Resident